fra9106/todoList/markdown.md

 # Preamble
 You can intervene on the project at any time to offer new functionalities or why not new implementations which would serve to make the code evolve in a relevant way.
-# Install project :
+# Install project on your machine:
 ```
-To do this, go to the README file and follow the installation instructions
+To do this, go to : https://github.com/fra9106/todoList and Fork it
 ```
 # Path to follow :
 ```